Joint Distillation for Fast Likelihood Evaluation and Sampling in Flow-based Models: Implementation Details

 For CIFAR-10, the hidden sizes are 128 and 64, while for ImageNet-$64\times64$ they are 64 and 16.
 We linearly warm-start the model with teacher weights and train it using the flow-matching loss, with the teacher model taken from either the Shortcut Model or the Shortcut Model-Distill.
 We also adopt the same discrete timesteps as in the Shortcut Model.
 To balance the four losses, we scale down the divergence distillation targets by a factor of 20{,}000 for CIFAR-10 and 300{,}000 for ImageNet-$64\times64$.
 We train Shortcut-Distill-F2D2 for 10k iterations on CIFAR-10, 10k iterations on ImageNet-$64\times64$.
 We also train Shortcut-F2D2 for 10k iterations on CIFAR-10.
 We stop the training when the calibrated value of bpd is reached.
 All other configurations remain the same.
 Although our derivation matches $-\diverg(v)$, our implementation parametrizes to predict $\diverg(v)$, which yields an equivalent formulation as long as the training loss and the sampling process as the appropriate signs.

+The pseudocode for Shortcut-F2D2 is provided in Algorithm~\ref{alg:sc-f2d2} and the one for Shortcut-Distill-F2D2 is provided in Algorithm~\ref{alg:sc-distill-f2d2}.

 \iclrpar{F2D2 for MeanFlow.} We use the same scalar head for CIFAR-10 with Shortcut-Distill-F2D2 and train for an additional 50 epochs using the same configurations as in the original PyTorch implementation.
 We use the pre-trained flow matching model to provide the instantaneous divergence supervision.
+Algorithm~\ref{alg:meanflow-f2d2} shows the pseudo-code for MeanFlow-F2D2 training.

+\iclrpar{F2D2 for LSD.} For F2D2 training, we also add an MLP scalar head for divergence prediction and the hidden sizes are 32 and 8.
+We change the learning rate to 1e-4 and use $50\%$ of each batch to the flow matching loss and $50\%$ to the self-distillation loss.
+To balance the velocity and divergence losses, we scale down the divergence distillation targets by a factor of 10{,}000.
+We train LSD-F2D2 for 60k iterations.
+All other configurations remain the same as LSD.
+Algorithm~\ref{alg:lsd-f2d2} shows the pseudo-code for LSD-F2D2 training.

 \iclrpar{Maximum Likelihood Self-Guidance with F2D2.} We first predict the negative likelihood using randomly sampled noise with 1-step divergence prediction and take this negative likelihood as the loss.
 We then update the noise with one step of Adam, using a learning rate of $1\times10^{-3}$ for 1-step sampling and $5\times10^{-3}$ for 2-, 4-, and 8-step sampling.
 We then evaluate FID using 1, 2, 4, and 8 standard Euler steps for sampling.